ryanlattanzi/algo_trading/README.md

 1. To practice general python/systems engineering in a greenfield environment.
 Notably, the main patterns and use of interfaces ('repositories') come from the phenominal read [Architecture Patterns with Python](https://www.amazon.com/Architecture-Patterns-Python-Domain-Driven-Microservices/dp/1492052205).
 2. To see if we can make a little money off the stock market.
 Yes, we know we should buy and hold VOO (which we do), but why not have a little fun in Robinhood like the rest of the Gen Z TikTok prodigies?

 This app is not an automated trading app.
 However, it does everything an automated trading system does *except* trade.
-Rather, the goal is to have an email subscription service by which information will be shared, i.e. "Now is a good time to buy stock B according to strategy S".
+Rather, the goal is to have an email subscription service by which information will be shared, i.e. "Now is a good time to buy stock **B** according to strategy **S**".
 Although it is now possible for the sub-par meme-stock middle-school retail investor to conduct automated day trading via [Alpaca](https://alpaca.markets/), we don't want [this](https://en.wikipedia.org/wiki/2010_flash_crash) to happen to our already-hurting portfolios.

 Below you will find info on how to clone this repo, how things are organized, and things we plan to accomplish in the future.